-At Bishopstone CE Primary we offer a range of provision that includes:
+At Bishopstone CE Primary we offer a range of provision.
+Our funding from 2019-2020 includes:

 - Employing an additional part-time TA from November 2021 to providing small group work with an experienced teacher focused on overcoming gaps in learning

 - 1:1 support

 - Additional teaching and learning opportunities provided through trained teaching assistants or external agencies

 - Acquiring effective materials aimed at raising standards, particularly in reading and mathematics.

 - Arranging out of school projects to provide small group stimuli to increase confidence and therefore raise standards.